Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 • Wrong: Create Trello Cards For New Wufoo Form Entries

 • Use present tense and active voice.
-Zaps automatically run for every new item in an app.
+Zaps automatically run whenever the trigger conditions are met.
 The title should reflect that with active present tense.

 • Right: Get Slack notifications for new Google Drive files